Skip to content

 Custom Adapters via golem.yaml

-You can plug any message source into GolemBot — email, GitHub Issues, Discord, cron triggers, or anything else — without touching the framework code.
+You can plug any message source into GolemBot — email, GitHub Issues, cron triggers, or anything else — without touching the framework code.
 Declare a custom channel in golem.yaml with an _adapter field pointing to your adapter file or npm package:

 yaml